Devaneshwar/Cardiovascular-Health-in-Asthma-Patients-Based-on-Lifestyle-Factors/README.md

 # Cardiovascular-Health-in-Asthma-Patients-Based-on-Lifestyle-Factors
-Codes I used in Python and R for Data Cleaning, EDA Analysis, Prediction Modelling
+Used Python and R for Data Cleaning, EDA Analysis, Prediction Modelling